Overseas educated dietitians – Assessment Stage

 Please note there is no refund if your application is withdrawn or remains incomplete for more than 6 months.

 Apply for Assessment of Eligibility to sit Professional Examination in Dietetics for Overseas Qualified Dietitians.

 Please contact the DSR Administrator at email@example.com for information regarding the application process.

-A separate application form and fee will be required for the assessment and each examinations.
+A separate application form and fee will be required for the assessment and each of the examinations.

 |The standards and processes for assessment and recognition of dietetic qualifications are established and maintained by the Australian Dietetics Council (ADC), an external governing body that ensures DAA is delivering an efficient, effective and equitable dietetic skills assessment service that supports the operations of the Department of Home Affairs’ Migration Programs.|